hsemple/QGIS_Tutorials/source/spatial_data.rst

 9. When you are done, click Apply to view the image.
 Afterwards, click Ok.

-10. The 5-4-3 band combination is the traditional False Color Infrared image. it is good for identifying different types of vegetation as well as their health.
+10. As you may be aware, the Landsat 8 5-4-3 band combination is the traditional False Color Infrared image.
+It is good for identifying different types of vegetation as well as their health.
 Healthy vegetation appears bright red.
-Each shade of red represents a different vegetation.
-From visual inspection, we can detect many shades of red.
-The computer can detect lots more shade.
+Each shade of red represents a different type of vegetation.
+From visual inspection, we can detect many shades of red, however, the computer can detect lots more shade.

-10. Now, display an image using a 5-6-4 band combination.
+11. Now, display an image using a 5-6-4 band combination.
 This is also a popular band combination for looking at vegetation cover.
 It contains two infrared bands (bands 5 and 6).
 Different vegetation types can be clearly defined, appearing as shades of orange and green.

-11. In the 5-6-4 band combination, land/water interface is very clear and for this reason, this is probably the most common band combination in Landsat 8 for differentiating between land and water.
+12. In the 5-6-4 band combination, land/water interface is very clear and for this reason, this is probably the most common band combination in Landsat 8 for differentiating between land and water.
 Lakes and ponds of varying sizes can be easily identified.
 Water appears in shades of dark blue to black.
 Ice, if present, stands out as a vibrant magenta color.

-12. Display an image using a 7-6-4 band combination.
+13 Display an image using a 7-6-4 band combination.
 This combination is useful for visualizing urban environments, particularly in situations where haze is an issue.